-The College has a comprehensive Internal Quality Assurance document for the programme evaluated.
-The Diploma in Travel and Tourism Administration includes fundamental academic and practical modules to help students prepare for the real world.
+The College has a comprehensive Education Quality Assurance Mechanism document reflecting its internal quality assurance practices.
+The Diploma in Travel and Tourism Administration includes essential academic and application based modules to help students prepare for the real world.
 The teaching team has a wealth of relevant travel and tourism experience that could be better highlighted in the programme's promotional literature.
-Active collaborations with the local travel trade and a well organised field trip to Malta (as revealed by a student in the meeting) facilitates the enrichment of the programme; the EEC feels that such opportunities for experiential learning must be sustained and extended.
+Active collaborations with the local travel trade and a well-organised field trip to Malta (as revealed by a student in the meeting) facilitates the enrichment of the programme; the EEC feels that such opportunities for experiential learning must be sustained and extended.